Nutrition BSc (Hons) (with Foundation Year)

 Professional placements are a valuable part of our Nutrition degree.
 Placements provide you with practical experience and is essential to your academic and professional development, particularly in today’s competitive job market.

-Placements are unpaid (minimum) two week periods you work full time in areas such as the food industry, community nutrition, and clinical nutrition settings.
-Placements take place in Summer each year and you work full-time on specific projects or as general support to the work of organisation.
+Placements are unpaid (minimum) two-week periods working full time in either commercial food businesses, clinical and hospital settings; or community-based organisations involved in food-related activities.
+Placements take place in the Summer each year and you typically work full-time on specific projects or providing general support to the organisation.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.